X9Developers/XSN/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a dash-qt executable will be built by default.
+Once these are installed, they will be found by configure and a xsn-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip dashd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip xsnd" to strip the debug symbols, which reduces the executable size by about 90%.